Reserve fund study

 - Proposed contribution scenarios

-Our contingency fund assessments suggest different scenarios tailored to the needs of condominium syndicates and building managers.
+Our contingency fund studies suggest different scenarios tailored to the specific needs of condominium corporations (called syndicates of co-owners in Quebec) and building managers.